precimed/mostest/README.md

 NB (!)
 Rows in the phenotype file must correspond to the same set of individuals, in exactly the same order, as the .fam file of you bfile argument.
+NB2 Missing values should be coded as 'NaN' in order to be handled correctly

 ## Run MOSTest (demo)
 Download ``mostest_demo.tar.gz`` file from [here](https://1drv.ms/u/s!Ai1YZmdFa9ati40Inztrv_4erqcdWw?e=ixWDUe)